NBA Rumors: Cavaliers Could Trade Kevin Love To Heat For Package Centered On Justise Winslow, Per ‘SB Nation’

 Kevin Love is no longer the player that once became the face of the franchise of the Minnesota Timberwolves, but he could still be a reliable contributor for the Heat, especially on the offensive end of the floor.
 He will have no problem sharing the frontcourt with other Heat big men like Hassan Whiteside, Bam Abedayo, and Kelly Olynyk since he can play both center and power forward.
 Love will also give the Heat an incredible rebounder who has the ability to space the floor.

 In 59 games he played last season, the 29-year-old power forward averaged 17.6 points and 9.3 rebounds on 45.8 percent shooting from the field and 41.5 percent from beyond the arc.
-As SB Nation’s Hot Hot Hoops noted, playing on a new environment where he no longer needs to sacrifice his game could help Love revive “Minnesota Kevin.”
+As SB Nation’s Hot Hot Hoops noted, playing in a new environment where he no longer needs to sacrifice his game could help Love revive “Minnesota Kevin.”

 To acquire him from the Cavaliers, SB Nation’s Hot Hot Hoops suggested that the Heat could send a trade package including Justise Winslow, Dion Waiters, James Johnson, and a 2019 first-round pick.
 The proposed trade deal works on ESPN’s NBA Trade Machine.
 The trade will not only benefit the Heat but also the Cavaliers.